 It is the Bank’s policy to purchase equipment, services, supplies and materials based on quality and price.
 The choice of vendor will not be based on reciprocity and there must be no impression of preferential treatment.
 This will ensure that NASB receives competitive vendor pricing.

 The unauthorized use or release of confidential information during or after employment with NASB is a breach of the Bank’s Ethical Standards as well as Privacy and Information Security policies.
-Confidential and private information acquired in the normal course of business activities with respect to NASB, its customers, prospective customers, employees, shareholders, suppliers as well as confidential information defined by third party software vendors or services engaged by NASB is to be used solely for business purposes and never to be discussed with or divulged to unauthorized people.
-This applies to everyone, including co-workers whose duties are unrelated to the purpose of the information, family, friends and acquaintances.
+Confidential and private information acquired in the normal course of business activities with respect to NASB, its customers, prospective customers, employees, shareholders, suppliers as well as confidential information defined by third party software vendors or services engaged by NASB is to be used solely for business purposes and never to be discussed with or divulged to unauthorized persons, including co-workers whose duties are unrelated to the purpose of the information, family, friends and acquaintances.

 Customers, suppliers, shareholders and employees expect NASB and its employees to keep information regarding their personal and business affairs in strict confidence at all times.
 Confidential information includes customers’, suppliers’, shareholders’ or employees’ business relationships, loans, accounts, balances, credit ratings, experiences, or any other transaction with NASB.
 Other examples include, but are not limited to, corporate policies, objectives, goals and strategies; lists of customers, prospective customers, or vendors; employee records; and other materials such as graphs, memoranda, documents, manuals, printed or electronic reports and records, training materials, bulletins, and all similar originals or copies of records whether or not you have contributed to their creation.
 ALL such information remains the sole property of NASB.
 Employees are not entitled to view or retain any confidential information once their employment with NASB terminates.